GreenWorks G-MAX 20” 40V Cordless Twin Force Mower: Product Review

 Testing the G-MAX Cordless Twin Force Mower

 I put the GreenWorks G-Max mower through its paces on two large lawns made up of either fescue or St. Augustinegrass.
 After several mowings at different heights, I found a lot to like about this mower, plus a few things I’d like to see improved.
-Below are my observations and recommendations.
+Below are my observations and recommendations, as well as a video review so you can see it in action.

 Long Battery Run Time